ghrjeon/cryptojobs-aichat/README.md

    - Aggregating crypto job listings into a structured, searchable database
    - Analyzing job market trends to uncover insights into the crypto job landscape

+🚀 This project integrates ML, NLP, LLM, and full-stack development to enhance analytics and job discovery.<br>
-🚀 Hope you find this project valuable!
+🚀 Hope you find this project valuable!<br>

 ## Content
 📌 Chat - Interact with AI to explore crypto jobs database. <br>